Soon Valley: Lakes of Soon Valley

 Uchhali Lake is a picturesque salt water lake in the southern Salt Range overlooked by mount Sakaser, the highest mountain in the Salt Range.
-Its brackish water means that its waters are lifeless.
+Its brackish water means that its waters are lifeless.Uchhali Lake is one of the few lakes where every year birds from Siberia, Mongolia and Central Asian countries reach the water of Uchhali Lake through snowy valleys and difficult areas and breed here.
 Khabikki Lake is also a salt water lake in the southern Salt Range.
 It is one kilometer wide and two kilometres long.
 Khabikki is also the name of a neighbouring village.
 These lakes attract thousands of migratory birds each year including rare white-headed ducks (Oxyura leucocephala) from Central Asia.
-Jahlar Lake is another serene lake in the valley, it is accessible from Nowshehra as well as from Sargodha.
+Jahlar Lake is another serene lake in the valley, it is accessible from Naushera as well as from Sargodha.
+These three lakes are part of Ramsar Convention in Pakistan collectively known as Uchhali Complex.